Meet Our Team

-Genevieve Skidmore is a member of her mothers’ South Dakota Tribe, Oglala Lakota Sioux.
+Genevieve Skidmore is a member of her mother’s South Dakota, Oglala Lakota Sioux Tribe.

-She has begun a Campaign of Awareness for Native American children, traveling to educate about the need for safe houses on reservations as well as sharing the HOPE and movement of the Spirit of God upon the First Nations people as a whole – and how it will impact America.
+Genevieve has a burden to raise awareness, educating others about Native American children and their need for Safe Houses on Reservations.
+She is also sharing the story of hope and movement of the Spirit of God upon the First Nations people, and how it will impact America and the Nations.

 Jessica came to NAOMI House in 2011 to serve in every capacity.
-Her children Ajhana (14) and King (9), have served along-side their mother as missionaries, at a young age.
+Her children Ajhana and King, have served along-side their mother as missionaries, at a young age.

 Jessica has a unique giftedness with children, especially with our teens.

 Jessica has stepped out in faith and trust in her God, and has seen Him do wonders in the lives of so many children.